Weekly Recap: 12 Tech Press Releases You Need to See

 News provided byPR Newswire

-A roundup of the most newsworthy tech announcements from PR Newswire this week, including the release of VERA-MH by Spring Health and Expert Council, a Stellantis and Pony.ai partnership, and Seneca's financing round to equip firefighters.
+A roundup of the most newsworthy tech announcements from PR Newswire this week, including NextEra Energy and Google's collaboration, the X-59's first flight, and a partnership between Lilly and NVIDIA.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.